-Khabarovsk population is about 594,000 (2012), land area - 386 sq. km.
+Khabarovsk population is about 607,000 (2015), the land area - 386 sq. km.

-The phone code is +7 4212, postal codes are 680000-680150.
+The phone code is +7 4212, the postal codes are 680000-680150.

-Khabarovsk is a connecting point of federal highways Chita-Khabarovsk, Khabarovsk-Vladivostok (M60-Ussuri), Khabarovsk-Komsomolsk-on-Amur and the highway under construction Khabarovsk-Nahodka (East).
+The city is a large transportation hub connecting the north and the west of Russia, Primorye, and Sakhalin.
+The Trans-Siberian Railway goes through it.
+Khabarovsk is a connecting point of the federal highways Chita-Khabarovsk, Khabarovsk-Vladivostok (M60-Ussuri), Khabarovsk-Komsomolsk-on-Amur and the highway under construction Khabarovsk-Nahodka.

 Khabarovsk places of interest